kn0ll/osc.io/readme.md

 intention
 ---
-socket.osc is a library and stand alone node.js utility to forward OSC messages to the browser via socket.io.
+socket.osc allows you to communicate with other osc devices a server or client, from inside the browser via nodejs.

 installation
 ---